-We are developing tissue chips and multi-tissue microphysiological devices that support the culture of multiple tissues with physiologically-relevant connections and streams of cell-culture medium.
-The goal in this project is to construct a device that realistically mimics human metabolism as a means to reliably predict the efficacy or toxicity of drugs.
+We are developing tissue chips and multi-tissue microphysiological devices that support the culture of multiple tissues with physiologically relevant connections and streams of cell-culture medium.
+The goal in this project is to construct a device that realistically mimics human metabolism as a means to reliably predict the efficacy and toxicity of drugs.
 Our focus is on a design that will reduce the amount of liquid (blood surrogate) needed to operate the device to near-physiological levels.
 We are achieving that goal by developing pumpless systems, reducing the volumes of interconnecting microfluidic channels, as well as by reducing the volumes of any valve components.
 Using those strategies, we have developed a pumpless system for the culture of healthy and activated endothelial cell layers, and a body cube that is capable of the co-culture of four tissues (Fig. 1).
 We are currently testing the devices to determine the effects of low liquid levels on the long-term culture of tissues.
 We are also developing mathematical models of drug metabolism inside the devices and ways to translate the data obtained with the devices to predictions for humans.
-The impact of MPS devices with near-physiological liquid levels is that they will predict drug action in patients with much higher reliability because drug metabolites in the system will be produced at near-physiologic concentrations.
+The impact of MPS devices with near-physiological liquid levels is that they will predict drug action in patients with much higher reliability because drug metabolites in the system will be produced at near-physiological concentrations.